 Discord’s Suggested Fix

-This fix is intended for those who are having audio issues when screen sharing their web browsers.
-It’s a good idea to try this one first as it’s suggested by the Discord support page itself.
-If you’re having the no-audio bug, do the following:
+This tip is intended for those who are having audio issues when screen sharing their web browsers.
+It’s a good idea to try this fix first as it’s suggested by the Discord support page itself.
+If your Discord has been plagued by the no-audio bug, do the following:

 - End your screen share session and refresh the Discord app by hitting Ctrl + R.

 - Close your web browser and reopen it.
 Once opened, try playing audio in the browser first (Youtube is great for this) before your screen share session.

 - Enable screen share and see if there is audio.

 Try These Other Solutions

 While waiting for the complete fix from Discord, you can try some of the solutions listed here.
 Different solutions may apply to different users, so work your way down the list and see what solves the problem for you.

 Make Sure Discord Is Updated